JonJon2005/CoDXPTokenTracker/java/README.md

 cd java
 mvn exec:java
 ```
-The server listens on `http://localhost:7001` and will create `../tokens.txt` with zeros if it does not exist.
+The server listens on `http://localhost:7001` and expects a reachable MongoDB instance (see repository README for configuration variables).

 ## Endpoints